 Peter Alan, visual/conceptual mixed media artist was born and raised in Southern California, completing his under-grad at Sonoma State University in Studio Fine Art, History and Psychology.

 Then he lived in Italy to experience the concepts of art history, while receiving a mentorship from a local native Roman painter (name, non-disclosure agreement).
 Since then Alan has held a number of painting studios making art for galleries, non-gallery venues and private collectors mostly in Southern and Northern California.

+Principles and elements of painting, drawing, printmaking and sculpture all come together into one application.
 Mostly on paper or on plywood panel, a wide-range of content goes through a vigorous and rigorous process.
-With oil paint, plaster, charcoal and collage, Alan develops richly dynamic surfaces using additive and deductive “marks” – an image, a scrape, a slash of paint, etc. His concepts range from layered portraits, figures, dresses, fingerprints, Americana icons, walls, stencil and text.
+With oil paint, plaster, charcoal and collage, Alan develops richly dynamic surfaces using additive and deductive “marks” – an image, a scrape, a slash of paint, etc. Tinkering with anything art-makeable at reach, his concepts range from layered portraits, figures, dresses, fingerprints, Americana icons, walls with journal-entry-like stencil and text.
 Overall, Alan’s style falls inside Traditional and a Contemporary Art.
 With figurative academia and unconventionality of the avant-garde experimentation Alan brings forth boldness, sensitivity and playfulness with a dark spin.